• Skip to main content

 In article below explains the control circuit for an automatic tennis ball throwing machine, designed to throw a tennis ball through a mechanized catapult machine, controlled with powerful motors.

-In this post we will discuss the motor control circuit which will toggle the catapult mechanism back and forth, with a 2 second time interval, while the machine is in the throwing mode and the standby mode.
+In this article I have explained the motor control circuit which will toggle the catapult mechanism back and forth, with a 2 second time interval, while the machine is in the throwing mode and the standby mode.

-The circuit was requested by one of the avid readers of this blog, Mr. Obi, as explained below:
+The circuit was requested by one of the avid readers of this blog, Mr. Obi, as I have explained below:

 Being a mechanical engineer, i have not much knowledge about electronics.
 But i always fascinate how simple components does the trick and operates from simple to complex logics.